The Project Finance Law Review: Typical Security Arrangements for a Single-Source Project Financing: A Spanish Perspective

 Over the past few years, there has been a significant change of trend in the use of completion guarantees.
 Traditionally, the sponsors would assume the construction risk through completion guarantees.
 That used to take the form of first demand guarantees, but in recent times several major projects have been financed without the sponsors taking on this risk.
 Construction risk has rather been allocated in full to the contractors developing the project, either under an EPC agreement or under a multi-contract structure.
 Whether this is the most efficient allocation of risk remains to be seen.

-In fact, we are seeing more aggressive equity structures where, instead of all sponsor equity being disbursed up-front, some sponsors are allowed to disburse their contributions either pari passu with debt drawdowns, or even at the end of the construction phase.
-In these cases, equity guarantees are requested by lenders, either as corporate guarantees from creditworthy group entities, or in the form of bank guarantees; in both cases, when the guarantees are provided to the project company, its credit rights in connection with the same will also be pledged in favour of the lenders.
+In fact, we are seeing more aggressive equity structures where, instead of all sponsor equity being disbursed upfront, some sponsors are allowed to disburse their contributions either pari passu with debt drawdowns or even at the end of the construction phase.
+In these cases, equity guarantees are requested by lenders, either as corporate guarantees from creditworthy group entities or in the form of bank guarantees.
+In both cases, when the guarantees are provided to the project company, its credit rights in connection with the same will also be pledged in favour of the lenders.

-The standard way of enforcing security interests under Spanish law is by selling the collateral in a public auction (conducted either before a judge, a notary public or through an electronic platform).
+The standard way of enforcing security interests under Spanish law is by selling the collateral in a public auction (conducted either before a judge, before a notary public or through an electronic platform).
 The auction proceeds are paid to the secured creditors and, if there is any surplus, it is paid to the pledgor.
 It is important to point out that, as a general rule, the creditors cannot simply seize and appropriate the assets (lex comissoria); there is a long-standing tradition against this practice, associated with predatory lending.
-In some cases, if an appropriate valuation mechanism is agreed, and the pledgor is granted the right to recover any surplus (pacto marciano), it may be possible to agree to the appropriation of the assets by the creditors, but this is still not the general rule.
+In some cases, if an appropriate valuation mechanism is agreed and the pledgor is granted the right to recover any surplus (pacto marciano), it may be possible to agree to the appropriation of the assets by the creditors, but this is still not the general rule.

-Concerning pledges of shares, the Civil Code does allow the creditors to appropriate the pledged shares if two auctions have not been successful (but in this case they must relinquish all claims to any unpaid amounts).
+Concerning pledges of shares, the Civil Code does allow the creditors to appropriate the pledged shares if two auctions have not been successful, but in this case they must relinquish all claims to any unpaid amounts.